-A beautiful nymph lying in the foreground seems to be asleep, although she may be enjoying a moment of solitary ecstasy.
-Beside her a golden-haired child watches as a satyr - a man with a goat's ears, horns and legs - gently removes her delicate white robe.
-Another satyr peeps out from behind a tree, smiling mischievously.
-In ancient Roman art, satyrs are represented as lustful, drunken woodland gods.
+A nymph lying in the foreground seems to be asleep, although her pose suggests that she is enjoying a solitary moment of ecstasy which is about to be interrupted.
+Beside her a golden-haired child watches as a satyr gently removes her delicate white robe.
+Another satyr peeps from behind a tree, smiling mischievously.
+In ancient Roman art, satyrs are represented as lustful, drunken woodland gods and companions of the god of wine Bacchus.
+The woman's pale skin, soft curves and rosy cheeks contrast with the tanned skins and muscular bodies of the satyrs.

-Painted in around 1627, this is an example of Poussin's early work.
-He was a young painter living in Rome without regular patronage, and this may have led him to paint erotic subjects that appealed to a wide audience.
+Painted in around 1627, this is an early example of Poussin's work.
+He was a young painter living in Rome without regular patronage, and this may have led him to paint erotic subjects that appealed to a wide audience and could be easily sold.
+An X-ray image made by the National Gallery shows that the canvas was used for different drawings that do not relate to the final painting, and we know that Poussin experimented with compositions before deciding which one to paint.
+Our picture has an unfinished look, particularly in the sketchy appearance of the tree trunk and foliage, although the bodies are more finished.

 Credit: Holwell Carr Bequest, 1831